 The individuals took a memory test at night and again the next morning.
 The research found that “recall ability after the sham stimulation generally improved on the morning test by a few percent.
 However, the average improvement was three times larger after pink-noise stimulation.”

 A Northwestern Medicine Study

-The study used an innovative piece of technology (that they plan on commercialising for wider use) that actually monitored brainwaves in real time and adjusted the sounds the sleepers were hearing to maximise the results.
-Although the researchers acknowledge that larger studies are needed, the plan is to make the technology accessible in the home and to help develop an effective, non-medication approach to improving deep sleep and memory in older adults.
+The study used an innovative piece of technology (that they plan on commercialising for wider use) that was able to monitor brainwaves in real time.
+The technology would adjust the sounds the sleepers were hearing to then maximise the results.
+Although the researchers acknowledge that larger studies are needed, the plan is to make the technology accessible in the home.
+As a result, it will help to develop an effective, non-medication approach to improving deep sleep and memory in older adults.